port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git-provider/bitbucket-exporter/exporting-repositories.md

           blueprint: '"microservice"'
           properties:
             url: ".links.html.href" # fetch the repository URL from the Bitbucket metadata and inject it as a URL property.
-            project: ".project" # fetch the project from the Bitbucket metadata and inject it as a property.
+            project: ".project.name" # fetch the project from the Bitbucket metadata and inject it as a property.
-            workapce: ".workspace" # fetch the workspace from the Bitbucket metadata and inject it as a property.
 ```

 </details>